Nathan Krakouer: Gold Coast (2011)

 On 1 September 2010, Krakouer signed a three-year deal with the Gold Coast Suns.
 He was the second uncontracted player to do so following Nathan Bock who left Adelaide.
-He left despite the disappointment of Port Adelaide who stated that given the commitment our football club has made to Nathan's development and welfare over the last four years, we are very disappointed at the way the matter has been handled in recent weeks.
-It was alluded to that Krakouer had already made the decision to leave Port Adelaide during the season, further highlighting criticism of the AFL's clause for the expansion teams ability recruit one uncontracted player from each of the 16 existing clubs.
+He left despite the disappointment of Port Adelaide which stated that "given the commitment our football club has made to Nathan's development and welfare over the last four years, we are very disappointed at the way the matter has been handled in recent weeks".
+The proximity to the end of the 2010 season led to a perception that Krakouer had decided to leave Port Adelaide during the preceding season, adding to criticism of the AFL for allowing expansion teams to recruit one uncontracted player from each of the 16 existing clubs.

 In December 2011, Krakouer was released by the Suns due to "personal reasons" despite being contracted to the end of the 2012 season.

 Return to Port Adelaide (2015–2017)

 On 31 March, Krakouer was signed to play for the Port Adelaide Magpies in hope to re-ignite his AFL career.
 He polled best and fairest votes in 12 of his 16 games, and was subsequently drafted as a rookie by Port Adelaide's AFL side.

 Starting on the rookie list in 2015, he impressed in the pre-season trial matches and was quickly promoted from the rookie list to play his first AFL game for the Power since 2010 in round 3 as his accurate kicking and smooth movement off the half back line proved to be valuable.
 He played 7 games before being returned to the rookie list.
 He was immediately reinstated to the senior list as a mid season promotion and went on to play another 7 games for a return of 14 on the season.

 At the conclusion of the 2017 season, Krakouer announced his retirement from AFL football.